 As Jens Weidmann, the Bundesbank president, has put it, intended ECB monetary policy effects are diminishing over time but unwanted side effects are increasing.
 He has opposed the ECB’s QE continuously but fruitlessly since it started in Match 2015.

 The Bundesbank argues that a further reason to lower the asset purchase programme is to prevent a further fall in the euro.
 This would not only damage the single currency’s credibility in northern Europe but also increase the already very large German and Dutch current account surpluses and provoke more criticism – not least from Washington – on Germany’s role in international economic imbalances.

 Another reason for tapering would be because higher bank equity prices since Trump’s election have outweighed higher bond market interest rates as an indication of more accommodative overall financial conditions.

-Modification of ‘forward guidance’ would be a signal that, after continuous easier credit policies over the last five years, the bank is slowly moving towards ending stimulus.
-One of the principal worries of Mario Draghi, the ECB president, however, is that his manoeuvering room will be powerfully affected by a member state widely regarded as the euro bloc’s weakest link, his native country Italy.
+Modification of ‘forward guidance’ would be a signal that, after continuous easier credit policies since Mario Draghi took the ECB reins five years ago, the bank is slowly moving towards ending stimulus.
+One of Draghi’s principal worries, however, is that his manoeuvering room will be powerfully affected by a member state widely regarded as the euro bloc’s weakest link, his native country Italy.